 4. Focus on Your Finances

-Write a solid business plan from the beginning that outline planned and potential expenses.
+Write a solid business plan from the beginning that outlines planned and potential expenses.
 Stay diligent on keeping with your plan and be frugal whenever possible.
 Determine the difference between expenditures that your business needs to make and things that can wait.
 Starting a business is an expensive endeavor and smaller money wasters can be overlooked or ignored.
 But these costs add up quickly and can have a major impact on your bottom line, especially in the nascent stages of your business.
 A proper evaluation of your financial records will help determine how much you can scale your business for long-term success.

 5. Understand Your Customer Base and Increase Retention

 In order to stay competitive in whatever retail niche you’re entering, you must know who your customers are beforehand.
-Be sure to define your customer base in your business plan and explain to yourself and to your possible investors why these people would shop with you versus your biggest competitors.
+Be sure to define your customer base in your business plan and explain to yourself and to your potential investors why these people would shop with you versus your biggest competitors.
 Understanding this from the beginning will better allow you to make adjustments to your retail space, product selection, pricing, marketing, etc. Without the groundwork, you’ll be left scrambling for answers if sales are not what you had imagined.

 Increase your customer retention by keeping in touch with them.
 Set up a great loyalty program to motivate them to keep coming back.
 Make them feel appreciated by giving away free gifts or offering a special discount.
-To keep close communication, ensure you have an email marketing strategy in place and stay active on all your social media accounts.
-Research by Bain & Company shows that even increasing customer retention by as little as 5% can increase profits by as much as 95%.
+To maintain close communication, ensure you have an email marketing strategy in place and stay active on all your social media accounts.
+Research done by Bain & Company shows that even increasing customer retention by as little as 5% can increase profits by as much as 95%.

 6. Manage Your Cash Flow